 I had a difficult time compiling my Top 20 Screwball Comedies list.
 The biggest challenge was where to put Bringing Up Baby (1938).
 In the end, I gave it the ...
 Read more

 This is a demo of the second world from the Bloom: 10 Worlds music app.
-It’s a universal app that’s available for both the iPhone and iPad. ...
+It’s a universal app that’s available for both the iPhone and iPad.
+In the demo, ...
 Read more

 Is there anyone into classic films who doesn’t like Singin’ in the Rain (1952)?
 Given that 19-year-old Debbie Reynolds had never danced before, and the script had to be written ...
 Read more